 Most common among churches, the benevolence model meant that when people came to the church seeking help, we reactively provided food and resources on a case by case basis.
 Food drives and mission work to feed the homeless were common throughout CSC history.

-Led by Pastor Ashwin Ramani, the NCFC is launched to walk alongside new Canadians, offering them the support they need to navigate a new culture, new climate, foreign language, social isolation, job security and other challenges.
+We launched the NCFC to walk alongside new Canadians, offering them the support they need to navigate a new culture, new climate, foreign language, social isolation, job security and other challenges.

 More people come to CSC seeking help for their physical needs, especially food.
 Church leaders pray for guidance.
 “God shifted my thinking.
 We didn’t need a strategy.
 We needed a miracle.
 I prayed for mana from heaven,” says Pastor Brad Friesen.

 Calgary Food Bank comes to CSC inviting us into a partnership.
 “We’ll provide the food if you provide the space,” they say.
 Pastor Brad says, “we’re in.”

 NCFC moves from its original location to Encompass Partnerships, allowing us to work more closely with other partners in in NE Calgary to welcome newcomers in Jesus’ name.